-- a) Commercial Insurance/Medicare Part B or Part C (Medicare Advantage) Billing The Contractor's MIS should automatically search paid claim history and recover from providers, insurance companies or Medicare Part B in a nationally accepted billing format for all claim types whenever other commercial insurance or Medicare Part B coverage is discovered and added to the Contractor's MIS that was unknown to the Contractor at the time of payment of a claim or when a claim could not be cost avoided due to federal regulations (pay and chase) which should have been paid by the health plan.
-Within sixty (60) Days from the date of identification of the other third party resource billings must be generated and sent to liable parties. - b) Medicare Part A The Contractor's MIS should automatically search paid claim history and generate reports by Provider of the billings applicable to Medicare Part A coverage whenever Medicare Part A coverage is discovered and added to the Contractor's MIS that was unknown to the Contractor at the time of payment of a claim.
+- a) Commercial Insurance/Medicare Part B Billing The MCO's MIS should automatically search paid claim history and recover from providers, insurance companies or Medicare Part B in a nationally accepted billing format for all claim types whenever other commercial insurance or Medicare Part B coverage is discovered and added to the MCO's MIS that was unknown to the MCO at the time of payment of a claim or when a claim could not be cost avoided due to federal regulations (pay and chase) which should have been paid by the health plan.
+Within sixty (60) Days from the date of identification of the other third party resource billings must be generated and sent to liable parties.

+- b) Medicare Part A The MCO's MIS should automatically search paid claim history and generate reports by Provider of the billings applicable to Medicare Part A coverage whenever Medicare Part A coverage is discovered and added to the MCO's MIS that was unknown to the MCO at the time of payment of a claim.
 Providers who do not dispute the Medicare coverage should be instructed to bill Medicare immediately.
-The Contractor's MIS should recoup the previous payment from the Provider within sixty (60) Days from the date the reports are sent to the Providers, if they do not dispute that Medicare coverage exists. - c) Manual Research/System Billing System should include capability for the manual setup for billings applicable to workers' compensation, casualty, absent parents and other liability coverages that require manual research to determine payable claims. - 3.
-Questionnaire File - MAID - · Where it was sent
+The MCO's MIS should recoup the previous payment from the Provider within sixty (60) days from the date the reports are sent to the Providers, if they do not dispute that Medicare coverage exists.

+- c) Manual Research/System Billing System should include capability for the manual setup for billings applicable to workers' compensation, casualty, absent parents and other liability coverages that require manual research to determine payable claims.

+- 3. Questionnaire File

+- MAID

+- Where it was sent

 - Type of Questionnaire Sent

 - Date Sent

 - Date Followed Up

 - Actions Taken